jeff-soriano/ora/README.md

 ## Dev Journal

-### May 29, 2025
+### May 31, 2025

-- Added tests
-- TIL: Jest does not support async Server Components
+- Add storage of reflections and ai generated insight for lectio divina feature
 - TODO: have BiblePassage correctly cache one scripture passage a day, to be used consistently across all pages.
 Dark mode toggle, responsive navbar.
 Add tests
 - QUESTIONS: Is there a way to have the user select the words in the passage by clicking on them in the Lectio step?

+### May 29, 2025

+- Added tests
+- TIL: Jest does not support async Server Components

 ### May 28, 2025